michoko999/Instant-Gaming-Giveaway/README.md

 1) Install the latest version of Python

-2) Install the keyboard library - In the terminal do the command :
+2) Download the libraries - In the terminal do the command :
 ```
-  pip install keyboard
+  pip install -r requirements.txt
 ```

 3) Run Giveaway_IG.py - In the terminal do the command :